Knowledge Base - Issues

 Base64-encoded data in parameter is a type of cryptography vulnerability that occurs in Web and API applications.
 According to Common Weakness Enumeration (CWE) directory, it is classified as CWE-344: Improper Insufficient Cryptographic Validation.
 This vulnerability is caused when an application fails to validate or restrict the unverified Base64- encoded data...

-Browser cross-site scripting filter disabled (CWE-79) is a configuration management vulnerability that falls under Web and API category.
-This vulnerability allows malicious code to be executed in the user’s browser, as the cross-site scripting filter is not enabled.
-According to the OWASP Testing Guide, cross-site scripting filters are used to...
+Browser cross-site scripting filter disabled is a vulnerability that falls under Web and API category.
+This vulnerability allows malicious code to be executed in the user’s browser, as the browser is instructed by the server to disable the cross-site scripting filter.
+Cross-site scripting filters are used to prevent malicious scripts...

 Cacheable HTTPS response, CWE-315, occurs when a web server or API responds to an HTTPS request with a response that is marked as cacheable.
 This can lead to the response being stored in an unencrypted form, exposing sensitive data to anyone with access to the cache.
 According to the OWASP...